fedeizzo/comparison-NEAT-BT-on-OpenAI-Gyms/README.md

 ## Config parser
 To improve reproducibility and readability of the code a `toml` config parser is used in the project.
 A toml file contains:

-- the required information for the initilization of the game;
+- the required information for the initialization of the game;
 - the type of players that should be used;
 - the required information for the initialization of each player;